feltor-dev/feltor/README.md

 when prompted for input vector sizes type for example `3 100 100 10` (number of cells divided by number of procs must be an integer number).
 If you compiled for MPI+OpenMP, you can set the number of OpenMP threads with e.g. `export OMP_NUM_THREADS=2`.

+### Running a simulation

-Now, we want to compile a simulation program.
+Now, we want to compile and run a simulation program.
 First, we have to download and install some libraries for I/O-operations.

 For data output we use the [NetCDF](http://www.unidata.ucar.edu/software/netcdf/) library under an MIT - like license.
 The underlying [HDF5](https://www.hdfgroup.org/HDF5/) library also uses a very permissive license.
 Note that for the mpi versions of applications you need to build hdf5 and netcdf with the --enable-parallel flag.
 Do NOT use the pnetcdf library, which uses the classic netcdf file format.
-Our JSON input files are parsed by [JsonCpp](https://www.github.com/open-source-parsers/jsoncpp) distributed under the MIT license (the 0.y.x branch to avoid C++-11 support).
+Our JSON input files are parsed by [JsonCpp](https://www.github.com/open-source-parsers/jsoncpp) distributed under the MIT license (use the 0.y.x branch to avoid C++-11 support).
 > Some desktop applications in FELTOR use the [draw library]( https://github.com/mwiesenberger/draw) (developed by us also under MIT), which depends on OpenGL (s.a. [installation guide](http://en.wikibooks.org/wiki/OpenGL_Programming)) and [glfw](http://www.glfw.org), an OpenGL development library under a BSD-like license.
 You don't need these when you are on a cluster.